mikeackison/mikeackison/README.md

 ### Hi there 👋

 - I have decided it's not too late, and am to learning how to code to become a delevoper.
-Before this, I have worked as a Chef for years; cooking for all sorts of folks; from the likes of Snopp Dogg, to Margaret Atwood.
+Before this, I have worked as a Chef for years, and have cooked for all sorts of folks; from Snopp Dogg to Margaret Atwood.
 I have an endless desire to learn, and a sense of humour as sharp as a Chef’s knife.
 - Prior to August 2020 I had very basic technical and computer knowledge.
 Thanks to a developer, who has become my mentor, I was offered an opportunity to learn an introduction to coding.
 Through this, I fostered the beginnings of understanding code and programming.
 Primary learnings have been with Ruby (no Rails), with introductions to HTML and CSS, and a focus on thinking logically about how a computer reads code.

 - I used to fancy myself quite the DJ.